pmitros/school-committee/README.md

 school systems work better.
 I would like to find a way to integrate these to make our school system better.

-What's your plan?
+What's your platform?
 -----------------

-Well, I believe innovation ought to come from students, parents, and teachers.
-The role of the School Committee should mostly be to facilitate, encourage, support, and streamline.
-As I've been touring the Cambridge schools, I've been impressed with the quality of teachers here.
-However, there seemed significant issues with how the school is administered centrally.
+* **Bottom-up innovation** Progress ought to come from students, parents, researchers, and teachers.
+If you've ever tried to improve things in CPSD, you know it's like repeatedly running into a brick wall.
+The role of the School Committee and the administration should mostly be to facilitate, encourage, support, and streamline rather than to dictate.
+Organizations can improve very quickly when the role of management moves from power and control to removing obstacles and empowerment.
+See [my plan for empowering students, teachers, and parents](empowerment).

+* **Effective management**

+* **Time in classrooms** Strategic vision and guidance needs to be governed in concrete reality.
+Before my son attended CPSD, I watched a full day in the classroom he had lotteried into.
+If elected, I commit to spending at least one in fourteen days of my time in CPSD classrooms, observing what happens.

+* **Streamlined processes**

+* **No silver bullets**

 If elected, I will focus on a few areas: